jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 (2) The Law Commission and the Ministry must report jointly on those matters to the Minister of Justice within 1 year of the date on which the reference occurs.
 (3) The Minister of Justice must present a copy of the report provided under this section to the House of Representatives as soon as practicable after receiving it.

+## Schedule 1 — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Budapest Convention and Related Matters Legislation Amendment Act 2025

+### 1 Interpretation
+(1) In this Part, amendment Act means the Budapest Convention and Related Matters Legislation Amendment Act 2025.
+(2) In this Part, a reference to a new provision is a reference to the provision as inserted or replaced by the amendment Act.

+### 3 Record of information obtained, made, or generated by person when assisting in executing surveillance device warrant
+(1) New section 64A extends to a person who, before that section commences, obtains, makes, or generates any record of information as a consequence of assisting an enforcement officer to whom a surveillance device warrant is directed.
+(2) However, that section extends to the person only if the warrant expires on or after the date on which that section commences.

-## Schedule  — Powers in other enactments to which all or part of Part 4 of Search and Surveillance Act 2012 applies
+## Schedule 2 — Powers in other enactments to which all or part of Part 4 of Search and Surveillance Act 2012 applies

 | Act |  | Section |  | Brief description of power |  | Which provisions in Part 4 apply |
 | --- | --- | --- | --- | --- | --- | --- |